lilmuff2/X-coder/README.md

 --- | --- | ---
 1 | LZMA | Compresses large files, like ui well enough 2 | LZHAM | IDK Just dont use it
-3 | ZSTD | Used by default best for most of sc, used by supercell
+3 | ZSTD | Used by default, best for most of sc, used by supercell
 ### Skip Folder Select
 If true when decoding skip folder select and do same as if you just close it
 ### Skip Save Select